 A School For Kids With Autism Copes With Fire's Physical And Emotional Damage

-Among the many buildings destroyed in Northern California wildfires this week, was a nonprofit private school that serves 125 students with who have autism.
+Among the many buildings destroyed in Northern California wildfires this week, was a nonprofit private school that serves 125 students who have autism.

 Anova school — located in Santa Rosa, Calif., inside the Luther Burbank Center for the Arts — serves students age 5 to 22 who have been diagnosed "with high functioning autism, social and emotional challenges, learning differences, and other neurodevelopmental impairments," according to the school website.